Native Earth Youth Camp

 Joining the ESF Community

 Our academic programs are designed to nurture the next generation of environmental professionals who are equipped with the perspectives of both environmental science and indigenous knowledge.
-We encourage you to explore our Minor in Native Peoples and the Environment (link) as well as the diverse array of academic programs that SUNY ESF has to offer (link to ESF webpage).
+We encourage you to explore the diverse array of academic programs that SUNY ESF has to offer.

 Scholarship and Fellowship Opportunities